 One of the top reasons why organizations decide to build CIS benchmarks into their cybersecurity programs is to help achieve compliance objectives.

-Many compliance frameworks point to CIS benchmarks as the accepted best practice for secure configuration.
 Even when frameworks don’t reference them directly, the communities surrounding those frameworks often recommend CIS benchmarks as an ideal ‘on ramp’ to achieving compliance.

 How CIS Benchmarks Map to Major Frameworks

-Major compliance frameworks don’t just recommend CIS benchmarks as a good starting point.
-Many of the industry’s largest and most important frameworks map directly to them.
+Major compliance frameworks don’t just recommend CIS benchmarks as a good starting point; many of the industry’s largest and most important frameworks map directly to them.
 Top examples include:

-The Payment Card Industry Data Security Standard
+The Payment Card Industry Data Security Standard (PCI DSS)

 PCI DSS is a global information security standard that must be met by any organization that handles credit card payments from any of the major providers.
 The PCI DSS standard directly references CIS benchmarks (and CIS controls) to help protect payment card information.
 That makes CIS benchmarks an ideal tool to help organizations achieve PCI DSS compliance.